-Comments: Maintenance of OMWM involves work to keep the system in its originally designed and created condition, and does allow some minor tweaking outside of the original design
+Comments: Maintenance of OMWM involves work to keep the system in its orignally designed and created condition and does allow for some minor tweaking outside of the orignal design.

 Please attach a map of OMWM areas (or a website link to that map).
-Municipalities of Braintree, Milton, Quincy, Weymouth
+In the municipalities of Braintree, Milton, Quincy and Weymouth.